Starting price: $999/£999

 I would certainly say the Galaxy Z Flip 4 is much better this year.
 I'm thrilled about the battery life and the performance is stellar.
 But for $999, it seems to have some drawbacks.
 The cameras, for example, do not live up to other similarly-priced handsets, at least in my testing.

 Don’t get me wrong, the Galaxy Z Flip 4 is a fun device, but I noticed that the Galaxy Z Flip 3’s novelty wore off pretty quickly last year.
-I’m concerned the same will hold true this time around.
+I’m concerned the same will hold true this time around — and in the months since the release, it definitely has for me.